pleasantone/usg-label-maker/README.md

 keeping both object together, and specify a different filament color (I use white on black) for the lettering over the background box.
 If you don't have an AMS, obviously do a filament change mid-print.

+## Hidden holes

+You can include the magnets internally in your labels, instead of gluing them in place or hoping for the best with a friction fit.

+When you slice the project, tell the slicer to pause after it prints the highest level of the hole.
+You'll have to look at the layers to figure out what layer this is.

+In Bambu Studio, you do this by adjusting the green bar to the right of the Preview window.
+Once you've found the right height, right-click on the adjustment on the bar and tell it to add a pause.

 ## Documentation from the original project by @Josh: